SymfonyCasts/vue/sfcasts/ep1/ajax.md

 Here's the goal: as *soon* as Vue loads this component, we'll start the AJAX call so that we can load the products as quickly as possible.
-Fortunately, Vue allows us to run code during its startup process, and there are two man "hook" points:
+Fortunately, Vue allows us to run code during its startup process, and there are two main "hook" points:
 `mounted` and `created`.
 We'll talk more about these later but Vue considers your component `mounted` when it's actually added to the page - like, in `products.js` when we call `.$mount()`.